Fashion house BCBG Max Azria files for bankruptcy

 - Posted 01 Mar 2017 15:45

-BCBG Max Group's Canadian affiliate also separately filed for voluntary reorganization proceedings under Canada's Bankruptcy and Insolvency Act, the company said in a statement.
+BCBG Max Group's Canadian affiliate also separately filed for voluntary reorganisation proceedings under Canada's Bankruptcy and Insolvency Act, the company said in a statement.

 The fashion house has received a commitment of up to US$45 million in debtor-in-possession (DIP) financing, which will be used for working capital and to ensure normal operations during the Chapter 11 process, the company said in a statement.